 There is perhaps no better description of people’s view of God’s role in these weather disasters than the Apostle Paul’s prophecy about people in our day having “a form of godliness, but denying the power thereof” (2 Timothy 3:5).

 The God of the Bible is not impotent.
 He has the punitive sword of flood and mildew—and also that of drought (Deuteronomy 28:22; 11:17).
-Sometimes He uses both at the same time—as we saw this summer in the United States—in order to heighten their corrective power: “… I caused it to rain upon one city, and caused it not to rain upon another city: one piece was rained upon, and the piece whereupon it rained not withered” (Amos 4:7).
+Sometimes He uses both at the same time—as we see at this present moment in the United States—in order to heighten their corrective power: “… I caused it to rain upon one city, and caused it not to rain upon another city: one piece was rained upon, and the piece whereupon it rained not withered” (Amos 4:7).